 As a leading centre of excellence in skin sciences, we are delighted to be able to provide internationally recognised expertise and facilities across the many research themes, together with a world-class postgraduate learning environment for Masters and Doctoral students.
-Dr Julie Thornton, Director
+Professor Julie Thornton, Director

 We have a strong science base in hair biology and our researchers have specialist experience developing links between the immune system, hormones, genetics and hair growth and its associated disorders.
 In the hair regeneration field we understand the role of the dermal component of the follicle as having regenerative properties and we are investigating the molecular factors that are key mediators for this phenomenon.
 We use in vitro and ex vivo models to study hair biology, such as hair follicle cells, 3D reconstructed follicle fibrobalst papillae and intact whole hair follicles.
 Our projects include investigating the mode of action of hair growth technolgy; understanding the ageing environment of the follicle; aspects of hair pigmentation and greying and the immunobiology of alopecia areata.
 Our research features strongly in our Masters in Skin Sciences and Regenerative Medicine.